 Cody and I met in 2002 when I wasn’t paying attention.
 I was with some friends, I had just finished exercising, I was kind of gross, but he fell for me anyway.
 I thought Cody was the coolest guy ever when I met him, and I still do.

 Cody and I have a daughter, F, whom (I think it’s “whom”) we adopted from Chongqing, China in March of 2008.
 (I refer to F as “Sweet Pea” in early blog posts.)
 F was 11 months old when we got her.
 We had absolutely no idea what the hell we were doing as parents, especially to a kid who was adopted.
-I made a lot of mistakes and there were days that I second guessed why anyone would give me a child, but here we are and F seems to be adjusting just fine.
+I made a lot of mistakes and there were days that I second guessed why anyone would give me a child, but here we are.

 Floyd Coden (RIP) was our stubby-tail Golden Retriever.
 We rescued Floyd Coden when he was 2 or 3 years old, a month after we got married in 2003.
 Floyd Coden was a very special guy and we miss him every single day of our lives.